g-leech/argmin-gravitas/_posts/2025-06-29-types-of-theist.markdown

 	<img src="/img/christ.jpg" />
 </center>

 But there in the foyer of the great hell hall was... a nice stall run by the Liverpool Catholic Women's League, selling homemade jam and so on.
-Staffed by the kind of stout lady I recognized from Women's Institute coffee mornings and that one friend's grandmother.
+Staffed by the kind of stout cardigan lady I recognized from Women's Institute coffee mornings and that one friend's grandmother.

 How, I wondered, do such ladies persist with domesticity and normality when _surrounded by_ this uberbrutalist Vatican II architecture?

 Never mind that: how did they ever persist with the horror and vertigo and absurdity of their post-Semitic Platonist egalitarian spandrel in _any_ church?

 I realised that they manage by compartmentalisation; inherited <a href="{{lw}}">memetic immunity</a>.
 That we tortured god to death is not _really_ thought about - many don't know the fundamental dogmas - reading the bible seems fairly rare.
 Instead, in the foreground is chitchat, coffee, charity, and plodding, safe Victorian hymns.
 The blood does not mean blood to them, whatever the catechism has them say.
 It's a social scene, a life-structure, and a comfort first, not necessarily a propositional creed.
-The varieties of religious nonexperience. <a href="#fn:6" id="fnref:6">6</a>
+Religious, but not spiritual. <a href="#fn:6" id="fnref:6">6</a>

 So not really theism.
 Previously, I had been reducing religion to doxastic theism, and, often, doxastic theism to fideism or fundamentalism or supernaturalism and redneck jihadism.<a href="#fn:7" id="fnref:7">7</a>